 I’ve been following the progression of the Breathe architecture led Nightingale Brunswick apartment project with interest over the last few months.
-Mostly because it seems the creators have developed a similar approach to the Property Collectives model, although focused on apartments versus townhouses.
+Mostly because it seems the creators have developed a design led alternative development model with some similarities to the Property Collectives model, although focused on apartments versus townhouses.

 So it was good to read this week that this project has been approved by Moreland City Council.